olaroos/deepnetnotes/basics.md

 #### VAE: Variational Auto-Encoders

 Structure of VAE is an encoder and a decoder and a loss-function.
 [VAE article]
+Loss-function uses a regularizing term: the Kullback-Leibler divergence (relative entropy) – how much does one propability distribution differ from another?
+Because p (distribution of decoder) is a normal-distribution with mean 0 and variance 1 it forces the decoders distribution to have the same shape.

 ## SGD – Statistical Gradient Descent:
 Hessian Free Optimization: [Martens, 2010]